 Several articles and chapters building on this research, and the theorizing that’s gone with it, are in the review and publication process.

 Some of my research on São Paulo appeared in Public Culture in May 2016 in an essay called “The Rationed City: The politics of water, housing, and land use in drought-parched São Paulo.”
 The piece argues that the relationship between government actors, environmentalists and housing-oriented social movements, and fights over housing and land use, are the core dynamics of urban climate politics.
-To understand how scarce water is being rationed, and how it could be rationed, in cities in a warming world, we need to focus on those core dynamics.
+To understand how scarce water is and will be rationed in a warming world, we need to focus on those core struggles around social inequality.

 In fall 2013, I was a visiting scholar at the Centro de Estudos da Metropole in São Paulo.
 In spring 2014, I co-organized a debate series about Democratizing the Green City; this past January we organized a more academic symposium further developing the theme.
 I’m also a co-founder and co-principal investigator of the Superstorm Research Lab, a mutual aid research collective investigating changes in New York’s politics after Superstorm Sandy.

-Future research interests include: the financial and investment challenges of building dense, livable suburbs; the relationship between democratic politics and expertise in both governance and labor; social movement organizing around commodity chains; re-wilding and de-extinction; climate violence; challenges and opportunities for progressive groups to develop and implement long-term strategies; precedents and prospects for low-carbon leisure for all; and, the role of anonymity in revolutionary politics.
+Future research interests include: deepening and expanding quantitative, spatial data on carbon footprints; the financial and investment challenges of building dense, livable suburbs; the relationship between democratic politics and expertise in both governance and labor; social movement organizing around commodity chains; re-wilding and de-extinction; climate violence; challenges and opportunities for progressive groups to develop and implement long-term strategies; precedents and prospects for low-carbon leisure for all; and, the role of anonymity in revolutionary politics.

 I’ve been a writer and editor since getting started at the McGill Daily as an undergraduate in Montreal.
 After that, I worked as a journalist in Toronto and Cochabamba.
 I’m still writing: there are links to older and newer journalism here.
 Check my news page for updates and blog posts.
 I overshare more frequently as @aldatweets.